 A sign of things to come ...

 Duffey Lake has several places to stop alongside it.
 We didn't stop as most of those places were occupied by tour buses!
-So I resorted to clicking pics out the window, yet again.
+So I resorted to clicking pics out the window.

 Duffey Lake, looking eastward back towards Lillooet